cdouglass/tour_scheduling/README.md

 The spec does not require a booking to be tied to an individual boat, but a booking may not be split between multiple boats.
 When a new booking is added to a timeslot, reshuffling pre-existing bookings to other boats can allow for a larger maximum availability.
 Therefore a timeslot's availability must be recalculated from scratch after any event that could change it.

-Finding the configuration which permits the largest possible new booking is a combinatorial problem I expect is NP-complete.
-Therefore it probably cannot be done with complexity better than exponential in the number of bookings in the timeslot.
+Finding the configuration which permits the largest possible new booking is a combinatorial problem that I suspect is NP-complete.
+So it probably cannot be done with complexity better than exponential in the number of bookings in the timeslot.
 With a large enough operation, this could be a problem and we could do some combination of the following:

 * Adding an `availability` column to the `timeslots` table and recalculating availability only when a new booking or boat is assigned to the timeslot.
 This way, while `create` actions might still be slow, `index` need not be.